 August 11, 2003 to August 16, 2003

-model was one of the first to present a broad theoretical attack of the
+I will review the model presented by Chilton and Stacey in 1953.
+This early model was one of the first to present a broad theoretical attack of the dynamics of carbon dioxide in the lungs during respiration under condition of metabolic equilibrium.

 Survey paper requirement for Masters students.